Beppe Costa: Successes

 His poems were read by actors like Lina Bernardi, Arnoldo Foà, Milena Mancini, Viviana Piccolo, Sara Pusceddu e Valeria Di Francesco and set to music, among others, by da Giovanni Renzo, Alessandra Celletti, Nicola Alesini, Giuliano Perticara, Mario Pettenati, and Gianluca Attanasio.

 Fascinated by the musical innovations, Beppe Costa recorded a cd with Giovanni Renzo.
 This experience led him quickly to make visual poetry with photos and music videos mostly of René Aubry and Alessandra Celletti.

-He inaugurate, with Beatrice Niccolai, in 2008, the exhibition Malaspinarte.
+He inaugurated, with Beatrice Niccolai, in 2008, the exhibition Malaspinarte.

-In 2008 the encounter with the poet and composer Mario Salis contributes to greater synergy to the Italian edition of the Teranova Festival, who was born in France and founded by Mario Salis under the leadership of Fernando Arrabal, has already seen the participation of Lawrence Ferlinghetti, Patrice Leconte and of the same Arrabal.
+In 2008 the encounter with the poet and composer Mario Salis contributes to greater synergy to the Italian edition of the Teranova Festival, which was born in France and founded by Mario Salis under the leadership of Fernando Arrabal, has already seen the participation of Lawrence Ferlinghetti, Patrice Leconte and of the same Arrabal.

-An event of enormous importance in March 2010 for the cycle Beppe Costa meetings, Fernando Arrabal in Rome, guest of spent two days with the Poets From Space, a group of poets from different Italian regions, chosen by Fabio Barcellandi.
+In March 2010, as part of Beppe Costa's cycle of meetings, Fernando Arrabal visited Rome and spent two days with the Poets From Space, a group of poets from different Italian regions, chosen by Fabio Barcellandi.

 Came out in June 2010, for Multimedia Publishing (Casa della Poesia from Baronissi – Salerno), his new collection of poems Anche ora che la luna, with a letter from Adele Cambria and Lia Levi.

 From 2011 began the partnership with the poet Stefania Battistella creating the new reading/show: di me, di altri, ancora.

 Publishing activity

 In 1976 he founded the publishing house Pellicanolibri, in promoting his work as editor of artists bashful, awkward or marginalized.

-He rediscovers and publishes the stories of Luigi Capuana: Si conta e si racconta (Pellicanolibri, 1989) and a volume that Federico De Roberto dedicated to his city, Catania.
-He also publishes the translated texts of the contemporary French philosopher Gaston Bachelard.
+He rediscovered and published the stories of Luigi Capuana: Si conta e si racconta (Pellicanolibri, 1989) and a volume that Federico De Roberto dedicated to his city, Catania.
+He also published the translated texts of the contemporary French philosopher Gaston Bachelard.